 A: We generally meet at the SVHS Headquarters at the Sun Valley Gun Club at 8:00 AM.
-If the guests have not yet received a safety briefing, the will do so that morning.
+If the guests have not yet received a safety briefing, they will do so that morning.
 Subject to weather and other logistical matters, we depart for the helicopter no later than 9 AM and are skiing, riding and touring until mid-afternoon, depending on the time of year and desires of the HASTA Group.
-We break mid-day for a slope side lunch.
 We end the day back at the SVHS HQ.

 Q: How do I know what to do in heli ski/riding morning?

 A: We ask guests to call our status line 208.622.3108 OPT#2 every morning at 7:30 AM so that we can communicate any changes to the standard schedule.

 Q: How many people are in the helicopter?